Thrombosis of the hepatic artery. Hepatic vein thrombosis

 Hepatic vein thrombosis is often classified as Budd-Chiari syndrome.
 The disease occurs in two forms:

-• acute.
-With this disease, the veins are clogged due to the appearance of a blood clot in them.
-The patient suddenly has severe abdominal pain, vomiting, jaundice.
-Further, the disease is rapidly gaining momentum: in abdominal cavity accumulates free liquid, legs swell, the veins on the front wall of the abdomen swell and become visible, hematemesis may begin.
-Lymphedema appears.
-If doctors do not urgently intervene, then death will occur within a few days;
+• spicy.
+With this disease, the veins become blocked due to the appearance of a blood clot in them.
+The patient suddenly experiences severe abdominal pain, vomiting, and jaundice.
+Then the disease quickly gains momentum: in abdominal cavity accumulates free liquid, the legs swell, the veins on the front wall of the abdomen swell and become visible, and bloody vomiting may begin.
+Lymphostasis appears.
+If doctors do not intervene urgently, death will occur within a few days;

 • chronic.
-It occurs due to inflammation of the hepatic veins and the growth of fibrosis in their cavity.
-Most patients (about 85%) have chronic form.
-She may not show up for many years.
-But over time, all the symptoms that occur in the acute form suddenly appear.
-Usually accompanied by others chronic diseases against which it develops.
+It occurs due to inflammation of the hepatic veins and the growth of fibrosis into their cavity.
+In most patients (about 85%) it occurs chronic form.
+It may not manifest itself for many years.
+But over time, all the symptoms that occur during the acute form suddenly appear.
+Typically accompanied by others chronic diseases, against the background of which it develops.

 Causes